jarrekk/Jalpc/README.md

 I use [bshare](http://www.bshare.cn/) to share my blog on other social network platform.
 You can register a count and get your share uuid.

-### Put in a Jalpc Plug

-If you want to give credit to the Jalpc theme with a link to my personal website <http://www.jack003.com>, that'd be awesome.
-No worries if you don't.

 ### Web analytics and search engines

 I use [Baidu analytics](http://tongji.baidu.com/web/welcome/login) to realize and javascript to realize blog search,the detail you can got to this repo: <https://github.com/androiddevelop/jekyll-search>,you can double click `Ctrl` or click the icon at lower right corner of the page.